-One such was personal information redacted by the USI who has a stone in her left ureter and who returned my calls this morning to advise that she was in pain, which I expected her to be.
+One such was who has a stone in her left ureter and who returned my calls this morning to advise that she was in pain, which I expected her to be.

 I had returned her triaged referral to have an Urgent Appointment at a New Clinic, whenever that would have happened.